Why you can trust The Zebra

 Continue reading to learn more about how the homeowners insurance industry is helping consumers allay financial uncertainties during the pandemic.
 However, many people are currently facing uncertainty with their jobs and finances, as well as ways to save money on your homeowners insurance premiums during this challenging time.

 It’s hard to say with any degree of certainty what will happen to homeowners insurance rates.
 There are many factors to consider.
-First, people are staying home more often these days, which insurance companies generally regard as good, as it reduces the incidence of theft.
+First, people are staying home more often these days, which insurance companies generally regard as good, as it reduces the likelihood of theft.
 Spending more time at home does come with some additional risks, including an increase in kitchen fires or household accidents.

 Below, you'll find answers to many of the questions that have arisen for homeowners during the pandemic.
 As always, if you have additional questions, feel free to submit them here.